Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_privacy_policy.md

 ## How We Use Your Information

-We use your information solely to provide, improve, and personalize your SAT preparation experience:
+We use your information solely to provide, improve, and personalize your standardized test preparation experience:

 ### Service Delivery
 - Provide access to practice questions, tests, and AI tutor